laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

     your own sentence for logs sent to the modlog channel and to the warned member, you can do this with the ``[p]warnset description`` command.

+*   **Custom embed thumbnail:** Don't like the default images in the top right hand corner of the embed?
+You can set your own image for each warn level with ``[p]warnset thumbnail``, common to both modlog and DM.

+*   **Custom embed color:** Too much customization with embeds.
+Customize the color of the left vertical bar in the embed for each warn level.
+Common to both modlog and DM too.
+Use the ``[p]warnset color`` command.

 *   **Convert your old BetterMod logs:** If you're migrating to V3 and you were using the BetterMod cog on your V2 bot, you can migrate the logs for V3!
     Get the file of your modlog history (located at ``/data/bettermod/history/<your server ID>.json``) and use the ``[p]warnset convert`` command.

+*   **Masswarn:** Ready to ban your entire server?
+The masswarn allows you to warn multiple members at once.
+It searches through the whole member list based on one or more conditions, then perform an action.
+For example, you can select everyone with x role, without y permission, and who joined after the given date.
+Look at the docs for that command to know more about it, it can be hard to use it at first.

 --------
 Commands